surfpat/mediagoblin_ynh/README.md

 The authentication is transparently managed by SSOwat which is made available in GNU MediaGoblin by the *ynhauth* beta plugin and some patches to the source code.

-It is also possible to enable registration using *basic_auth* plugin which will only rely on the MediaGoblin internal authentication - and not YunoHost one.
+It is also possible to enable registration using *basic_auth* plugin too which will rely on the MediaGoblin internal authentication - and not YunoHost one.
+Both authentication mechanism will be available in that case.
+Please note that YunoHost users will have to log in through the SSO and not the ediaGoblin login page.

 ## TODO